npty/blockchain-node-scripts/aleo/README.md

 `sudo systemctl status aleo.service`

 You can also check the logs by executing:
-`sudo journalctl -f -u aleo.service`
+`sudo journalctl -f -o cat -u aleo.service`

 ## Upgrade Aleo Node